ahembree/ansible-hms-docker/gen-docs/docs/paths.md

 Default mount path for local share (known as the `mount_path` in this readme): `/opt/hms-docker/media_data/`

+* This will be mounted to `/data` within containers

 Media folder that contains movie and tv show folders (known as the `media_path` in this readme): `<mount_path>/_library`

 Movie folder: `<media_path>/Movies`